simp/pupmod-simp-iptables/REFERENCE.md

 **Defined types**

+* [`iptables::firewalld::rule`](#iptablesfirewalldrule): Add firewall rules via firewalld  This is primarily meant for use with the iptables::listen::* defined types.
+If you wish to do direct manipu
 * [`iptables::listen::all`](#iptableslistenall): Allow all protocols to all ports from a select set of networks
 * [`iptables::listen::icmp`](#iptableslistenicmp): This provides a simple way to allow ICMP ports into the system.
 * [`iptables::listen::tcp_stateful`](#iptableslistentcp_stateful): Allow access to specific ports from specific hosts or networks